 The publishing process can seem complicated, especially if you are a first time author.
 TransGender Publishing is a small company located in Victoria, British Columbia, Canada, specializing in non-fiction manuscripts focused on transgender subjects and/or written by transgender authors.
 Fiction manuscripts are published by our sister company Stephanie Castle Publications.
 We work closely with authors to ensure quality publications and are proud of our commitment to detail.
 We are always here to answer questions regarding any aspect of your manuscript during the writing, production, and/or publishing processes.
 We offer individualized support to authors beginning with our initial contact right through to publication.

 Services available to TGP Authors

 Most projects go through several stages, including various types of editing prior to publication.
-These services are agreed to and set out in Editing Services and/or Publishing agreements, which are signed by the author and the editor and/or publisher depending on the services provided (see the Services and Fees page for costs).
+These services are agreed to and set out in Editing Services and/or Publishing agreements, which are signed by the author and the editor and/or publisher depending on the services provided.

 - Artwork and Image Editing: editing/manipulation of author owned/created photos and artwork to ensure they comply with publication requirements

 - Cover and Title Design: cover design using author owned/created images and artwork, help with title development

 - Substantive/structural editing: Clarifying or reorganizing a manuscript for content and structure